gnecula/bond/docs/tutorial.rst

 Bond was designed to simplify the **development and maintenance** of automated tests.
 There are two main uses of Bond: spying and mocking.
 These use cases are all supported by a total of four Bond functions.
 We'll discuss spying first.

+If you haven't done so already, you should read the :ref:`Getting Started guide <gettingstarted>`.

 Part 1: Spying with Bond
 ----------------------------------